Learn to Trade: A Step by Step Guide

 12 Min read

 Trading the financial markets has never been more accessible than now.
-With just an internet connection and laptop, you could be trading the trillion dollar forex market, the world's biggest American corporations in history, or the price of oil from the richest cartels on earth - among many others.
+With just an internet connection and laptop, you could be trading the trillion-dollar forex market, the world's biggest American stocks, or the price of oil from the richest cartels on earth - among many others.

 However, with so many choices - over 3,000 tradable markets - where to start and how to start can be quite daunting and overwhelming.
 This is why it is important to learn to trade the market in a structured way.
-Through step by step trading training, you have a far better chance of knowing how to trade with confidence, purpose and success - for the rest of your trading career.
+In this article, you will discover a step-by-step way to learn how to trade the financial markets this year.

 Before you start to learn how to trade the market, it is important to have the right trader setup from the outset.
 After all, there is no point going through a number of trading courses on how to trade, only to find out you don't have the right trading tools and products to execute your trading ideas and strategy.